nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/routing.md

 # Custom Fields

-In case of there is a directive except thouse mentioned above, it's assumed as custom field.
+Custom fields are magic directives in `route.yml` to reference some values in Handler classes or templates on the route matched.

+Any directive names except the optional directives will be treated as custom fields.

 ### Example